pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 <iframe src="/dashboard/unemployment.html" style="width: 100%; aspect-ratio: 16 / 9; border: none;"></iframe>

 The unemployment rate is the number of job seekers divided by the number of labor force participants.
 It measures the share of the labor force that is unemployed.
-The numbers of job seekers and labor force participants are both measured by the Bureau of Labor Statistics (BLS) from the Current Population Survey (CPS), which is a large-scale household survey.
+The numbers of job seekers and labor force participants are both measured by the US Bureau of Labor Statistics (BLS) from the Current Population Survey (CPS), which is a large-scale household survey.

 ## US vacancy rate

 <iframe src="/dashboard/vacancy.html" style="width: 100%; aspect-ratio: 16 / 9; border: none;"></iframe>

 The vacancy rate is the number of job openings divided by the number of labor force participants.
 It measures the number of job openings per labor force participant.
 The number of job openings is measured by the BLS from the Job Openings and Labor Turnover Survey (JOLTS), which is a large-scale firm survey.

 ## US labor market tightness